 Christmas is the most wonderful time of the year—in fact, many people celebrate it twice.
-For those who want to experience the warmth and cheer of the holidays early, there’s Christmas in July.
+For those who want to experience the warmth and cheer of the holidays early, a Christmas in July celebration might just be what you need.
 Enjoy festive decorations and traditions without the rush of the actual season.

 Ever wondered how it all began?
-Read on to find out its beginnings and how it’s become part of pop culture:
+Read on to find out the Christmas in July origin and how it’s become part of pop culture.

-No matter how it started, there’s no denying that Christmas in July is a staple summertime event.
+No matter how and where Christmas in July started, there’s no denying that it is a staple summertime event.
 It even has its own set of holiday traditions here and abroad.

 East Coast to West Coast